-So Happy Together: The Potency of Love and Desire in Professor Marston and The Wonder Women
+So Happy Together: Love and Desire in Professor Marston and The Wonder Women

 Wonder Woman has burst back onto the silver screen in the last few years, but it’s crucial to rediscover how she first came to be.
 Chronicling a loving relationship between three brilliant open minds, Professor Marston and The Wonder Women honours William, Elizabeth, and Olive.
 Sabina Stent looks back on the mutual desire that birthed an icon.